 Are your kids out for summer?
+Are the leaves changing color?
 Do you have a few vacation days saved up?
-Since it’s National Camping Month now’s a great time to pack up your gear and head into the great outdoors.
-But before you go, be sure to check out these Mindful camping ideas.
+Any season is a great season for camping (and/or gl-amping).
+You don’t have to wait for National Camping Month, because anytime is a great time to pack up your gear and head into the great outdoors.
+But before you go, be sure to check out these helpful camping ideas and tips.

 5 Camping Ideas You’ve Got to Try